TeeOkome/Pre-seeds-Program/CONTRIBUTING.md

 ## How can I get started with contributing?

-1. Create an issue, describing the gap you've observed.
+1. Create an issue:
+Before starting work on a new component or any improvements, create an issue to discuss the proposed changes with the community.
+This helps avoid duplicate work and ensures that your contributions align with the project's goals.